Skip to main content.

 • There is a separate process for emergency room changes in situations deemed urgent by the Administrator on Duty.

-While living in a partially occupied room, we will be offering students seeking room changes to pair up with the remaining students.
+While living in a partially occupied room, we will be offering students seeking room changes the chance to pair up with the remaining students.
 If you are living in a partially occupied room, we ask that you be engaged in any conversations around offers for room changes to your space as it is a fast moving process.
 It is not acceptable to deny a potential roommate simply to retain a half-empty space.
-If you know of someone you would like to pull into the space, please connect with your Area Coordinator as soon as possible to talk about this.
+If you know of someone you would like to add to the space, please connect with your Area Coordinator as soon as possible.

 Typically, the student in the partially occupied room will have two chances to connect with a person seeking a room change.
 After this point, we may need to consolidate you into a different space.